NOTE: Q1-8 are the same as Q16-23 on Nov 17 Foundation Paper 2

 Question 5

-The diagram below shows shape A on a graph.
+The diagram below shows shape on a graph.

-Which shape on the diagram below shows A having been rotated 180\degree around point (1,1)?
+Which shape on the diagram below shows having been rotated around point ?

 ANSWER: Multiple Choice